Aiven-Open/klaw-docs/docs/docs/howto/installation/run-docker.rst

 Run Docker Compose
 ##################

-Run the following command to start the containers defined in the Docker Compose file:
+In the same directory that you created the `docker-compose.yaml` file, run the following command to start the containers defined in the Docker Compose file:

 ::

-  docker-compose -f .\dockerpcompose.yml up
+  docker-compose up

 Verify Docker process